 According to this infographic, as of 2013, the number of blogs in existence exceeds 170 million.

-Those are astonishing numbers, to say the least right?
+Those are astonishing numbers, right?

-Let’s take a look at some ways.
+Glad you asked.
+Let's take a closer look -

 Having a great looking website is all well and good.